List of Plug and Outlet Types by Country and Input Voltage

 Type O2

-Plug shapes, number of blades, input voltage, and frequency vary depending on the country.
-To make it easier to understand, we’ve listed the capital cities, major tourist destinations, and business hubs for each country.
+Plug shapes, number of blades, input voltages, and frequencies vary by country.
+For easier understanding, we have listed capital cities, main tourist sites, and business destinations together for each country.

 Frequently Asked Questions

-Devices like hair dryers and electric shavers usually operate on fixed voltage and require a voltage converter.
-Mobile devices like smartphones and laptops increasingly support 100–240V, making them compatible worldwide.
+Typically, hair dryers and electric shavers are fixed-voltage and require a voltage converter.
+Mobile devices such as smartphones and laptops increasingly support 100-240V input, making them usable worldwide without conversion.

 If you are interested, we would be happy for you to consider our products.